Canadian Industrial Participation in The F-35 Joint Strike Fighter program

 3. How Canadian F-35 JSF Industrial Participation Values are Determined

-The information in this report is based on data provided to Industry Canada bi-annually in reports from Lockheed Martin and Pratt & Whitney.
-These companies are the signatories of the Industrial Participation MOUs with Industry Canada.
+The information in this report is based on data provided to Innovation, Science and Economic Development Canada bi-annually in reports from Lockheed Martin and Pratt & Whitney.
+These companies are the signatories of the Industrial Participation MOUs with Innovation, Science and Economic Development Canada.

 The bi-annual reports from the prime contractors contain details regarding F-35 JSF industrial activity ongoing, or to be offered, in Canada.
 This includes data regarding work sourced for the prime contractors' own supply chain requirements, as well as data for work offered to companies in Canada through the prime contractors' principal suppliers.